 This post details the estimated cost of travel in Vietnam.
 Read on for suggested shoestring and more comfortable backpacking budgets for the Southeast Asian country as well information about the local currency and sample prices.

 How much should I budget for Vietnam?

 US$20/day | 460,000 Vietnamese Dong

 Vietnam remains very budget friendly despite an enormous rise in visitor numbers over the past decade.
-Costs are pretty typical by Southeast Asian standards and you are likely to find it slightly cheaper than Thailand or Laos but a fraction pricier than Cambodia although it is likely to get more expensive over the coming years. $20 is a realistic Vietnam backpacking budget but doesn’t allow much lee-way for extra excursions and activities.
+Costs are pretty typical by mainland Southeast Asian standards and you are likely to find it slightly cheaper than the cost of travel in Thailand but a fraction pricier than Cambodia although it is likely to get more expensive over the coming years. $20 is a realistic Vietnam backpacking budget but doesn’t allow much lee-way for extra excursions and activities.
 If you eat in ‘local’ restaurants and street stalls all the time, you can probably get by on even less, certainly if you aren’t doing much partying.

 Hue to Hanoi by Train (13-14 hours) – $25-35 (air-con berth on sleeper train)

 0.5 litre domestic beer in Ho Chi Minh City bar/restaurant – $1